taranjeetsingh9/NSBE/README.md

 ## Overview
 Thrive is a pain management application aimed at helping individuals better manage and alleviate their chronic pain.
 As a full-stack developer on the project, I provided guidance in UI/UX design and development.
 Despite the tight deadline of just 3 days, I eagerly embraced the challenge and made significant contributions to the project's success.

-## Key ContributionsI helped design the user interface to make it easy to use and understand.
-I built the entire application, working on both the parts you see (the frontend) and the parts you don't (the backend).
-I learned how to work on the backend (the part that handles the data and logic behind the scenes) and connected it to the frontend.
-I used tools like Express.js and EJS to make the website work smoothly and show information dynamically.
-Even though it was challenging to learn new things, I managed to make the backend work well with the frontend.
-Our hard work paid off!
-We won the MLH Best Diversity, Equity, and Inclusion (DEI) Hack award for making sure everyone feels welcome and included in our solution.
+## Key Contributions
+I played a key role in designing the user interface for our application, ensuring it was intuitive and easy to navigate.
+Additionally, I took charge of developing the entire application, handling both the frontend and backend aspects.
+Learning backend development was a challenge, but I successfully connected it to the frontend using tools like Express.js and EJS, allowing the website to function smoothly and display information dynamically.
+Despite the learning curve, I managed to seamlessly integrate the backend with the frontend.
+Our efforts were recognized when we won the MLH Best Diversity, Equity, and Inclusion (DEI) Hack award, reflecting our commitment to creating a welcoming and inclusive solution.

 ## Technologies Used
 - Frontend: HTML, CSS, JavaScript